 As you explore downtown Geneva watch for sculptures, murals and other outdoor artwork along the way.
 Whimsical and unique pieces are scattered across the City waiting to be discovered.
 A full list can be found here.
 To experience the Geneva History Museum’s self-guided Public Art Tour, download the map or purchase a paper copy at their gift shop.

 Learn more about the craft beers that Penrose Brewing creates, get a behind-the-scene tour of their facilities in Geneva, sample one of their beers and take home the glass.
-Tickets are $10 and must be purchased in advance.
+Tickets must be purchased in advance.